BhadraNivedita/Correlation-in-Python/README.md

 Kendall's Tau is another rank-based correlation coefficient used to measure the strength and direction of association between two variables.
 It is often used when data are not normally distributed.
 Assumptions: Like Spearman's, Kendall's Tau is suitable for ordinal, interval, or ratio data.

+**Point-Biserial Correlation**:

+Point-biserial correlation is used when one variable is binary (e.g., yes/no) and the other is continuous.
+It quantifies the strength and direction of the association between the two variables.
+Assumptions: The continuous variable should be approximately normally distributed.